Matematikoi/query-generator/docs/endpoints/synthetic_generation.md

 - operator_in : Weight for the `IN` operator.
 - operator_equals : Weight for the `=` operator.
 - operator_range : Weight for the `<` , `>` operator.

+# Output

+For each batch processed we store the generated queries under `./batch_{batch#}`.
+We also output the `parameters.toml` which are the parameters that were used to run generate that set of queries for reproducibility purposes.

+Finally we also add an `output.parquet` with additional information of the generated queries.